 Explore Civil Rights and Smithsonian collections with curators, experts, and educators in live presentations, demonstrations, and moderated forums.

 The activities in this National Air and Space Museum workshop help to build mapping and sequencing skills.
 Designed for teachers of grades 3–5.
 Call 202.633.2540.

 Black Wings: African American in Aviation, 1920 to the Present

 Discuss events of World War II with experts.
 Receive lesson plans in both history and language arts.
 This National Air and Space Museum workshop is for teachers of grades 6–10.
 Call 202.633.2540.

-Be inspired this summer at the Smithsonian American Art Museum, in Washington, D.C., as you join colleagues from across the country for an exciting exploration of the connections between art, social studies, and language arts.
-This weeklong institute will be held July 8-12 and July 29-August 2.
-Graduate credit available.
+Be inspired this summer at the Smithsonian American Art Museum, in Washington, D.C.
+Join teachers of grades 6-12 for an exploration of the connections among American art, social studies, and language arts.
+The week-long institutes will be held July 13-17 and July 27-31, 2015.
 Applications due April 1.

 Learn more or apply

 Find an archive of online conferences from the Smithsonian.
 Titles include “Abraham Lincoln,” “Climate Change,” and “Problem Solving with Smithsonian Experts.”
 Learn more

 Delve into National Air and Space Museum documents, photographs, objects, and oral histories to help your students understand the historical process.
 Designed for teachers of grades 4–12.
 Call 202.633.2540.

 Scholars in the Schools